StinkyDubeau/p5node/readme.md

 # p5node

-A super simple express/ejs project that renders a p5js sketch in your page.
+A super simple express & ejs project that renders a p5js sketch in your page.

 ## Features